 Keep reading to learn the difference between these types of notices and what kind of information is supposed to be in them.
 If the notice you receive doesn't comply with the law, you might have a defense to a foreclosure.

-Typically, under the terms of the loan contract, the notice must specify:
+Typically, under the terms of the loan contract, the notice must specify the following:

-To avoid foreclosure, the borrower must bring the loan current by paying the full past due amount shown in the letter before the 30 days expires.
-Also, some states have a law allowing a borrower who's facing a foreclosure to reinstate the loan by a certain deadline, and many mortgages and deeds of trust contain language giving borrowers a specific amount of time during which they can get current on the loan.
+To avoid foreclosure, the borrower must bring the loan current by paying the total past due amount shown in the letter before the 30 days expire.
+Also, some states have a law allowing a borrower facing a foreclosure to reinstate the loan by a specific deadline.
+And many mortgages and deeds of trust contain language giving borrowers a specific amount of time to get current on the loan.

 The FDCPA is a federal law that protects consumers from abusive collection practices by debt collectors and collection agencies.
 Whether the FDCPA applies to foreclosures generally depends on if the foreclosure is judicial or nonjudicial.

 Judicial foreclosures.
-Judicial foreclosures are usually—but not always—viewed by courts as subject to the FDCPA because creditors are generally able to get deficiency judgments.
+Judicial foreclosures are usually—but not always—viewed by courts as subject to the FDCPA because creditors can generally get deficiency judgments.

 Nonjudicial foreclosures.
 In a unanimous decision, the U.S. Supreme Court determined in the case of Obduskey v.
 McCarthy & Holthus, LLP, No. 17-1307 (March 20, 2019) that the FDCPA doesn't generally apply to firms pursuing nonjudicial foreclosures.

-If the FDCPA is applicable to the foreclosure, the party attempting to collect the debt must send a written notice to the debtor within five days of its first communication.
-The notice must contain:
+If the FDCPA applies to the foreclosure, the party attempting to collect the debt must send a written notice to the debtor within five days of its first communication.
+The notice must contain, among other things:

 Sometimes the FDCPA validation notice will be combined with the breach letter.
 Other times it might be a separate letter or, in some cases, it might be included with the complaint for foreclosure.

-If you're facing a foreclosure and think the lender violated the loan contract by not sending a breach letter—or it sent an incorrect letter or an incomplete letter—or is violating the FDCPA, consider talking to an attorney to find out options in your particular circumstances.
+If you're facing a foreclosure and think the lender violated the loan contract by not sending a breach letter or sent an incorrect letter or an incomplete letter (or is violating the FDCPA), consider talking to an attorney to find out options in your particular circumstances.
 This failure or violation could constitute a defense to the foreclosure.